mashedcreative/gift-aid-for-woocommerce/README.md

     - Checkbox to enable/disable the feature
     - Label for the checkbox e.g. 'Click here to reclaim Gift Aid'
     - Heading field for the Gift Aid section at the checkout (optional, defaults to 'Reclaim Gift Aid')
-    - Description field to provide an explanation of what Gift Aid is to help the donor make a choice.
+    - Description field to explain Gift Aid to the donor so that they can make a choice.
 - Gift Aid column added to the *Orders* screen with a simple Yes/No to reflect the donor's choice.
 - The donor's Gift Aid choice will be added to the order details section of the *Edit Order* screen.
 - Gift Aid column and associated data will be added automatically to CSV files exported using the WooCommerce [Order/Customer CSV Export](http://www.woothemes.com/products/ordercustomer-csv-export/) plugin.